team4kira/Samba-File-Server/README.md

       valid users = MYDOMAIN\%S # Acts as a redundancy

 * Anytime changes are made to smb.conf you should restart samba: `sudo systemctl restart smbd`
-* To identify what is being shared used the following command: `smbclient -L localhost -U username_here`
+* To identify what is being shared use the following command: `smbclient -L localhost -U username_here`